pammacdotnet/TypstPaper/paper.typ

 Recent efforts in the typesetting world have aimed at modernizing older systems.
 Lightweight languages like #Markdown#footnote(link(markdown-url)) or #AsciiDoc#footnote(link(asciidoc-url)) prioritize ease of use but sacrifice power.
 For this reason, these tools usually team up with conversion solutions, such as Pandoc @Dominici14.

 On the other hand, advanced software like LuaTeX @Pegourie13 or #ConTeXt#footnote(link(context-url)) attempt to replace TeX while maintaining its output quality.
 However, these often inherit TeX's core limitations, like performance or syntax issues.
 LaTeX has slowly evolved with modular improvements like the L3 layer and a new hook system @Mittelbach24.
-Nevertheless, many challenges remained unsolved around usability, accessibility, and automation. // "and a significantly improved user experience" sounds bad/backwards with the current phrasing.
+Nevertheless, many challenges remained unsolved around usability, accessibility, and automation.
 #let Pyrunner = package-link("Pyrunner")
 #let Diagraph = package-link("Diagraph")
 #let Neoplot = package-link("Neoplot")